dontpanicdao/starknet-burner/README.md

-A Javascript wallet to interact with Starknet from mobile and web applications.
+A Key Manager to interact with Starknet accounts.
+Starknet burner allows to build mobile and web applications without any security compromise.

 <!-- badges -->
 <p align="center">